 Adoption Pro Bono Award – Francia Cabral – Ms. Cabral, an associate at the preeminent family law and divorce practice group, Buckner, Shifrin, Etter, Duggan & Bradfute, P.A., is a devoted family lawyer.
 She was drawn to family law by her passion for children’s issues and desire to help clients resolve complex legal issues during deeply personal and emotionally trying times.
 Over the past year she has handled three complex adoption cases for indigent clients.
 Her diligent work paid off in ensuring the continuity of a stable loving family environment for these innocent children.

-Child Advocacy Award – Sara Courtney Baigorri – Ms. Courtney Baigorri, a partner with The Courtney Law Firm, is an exemplary child advocate diligently representing abused, abandoned and neglected children in foster care and aging out of the system.
+Child Advocacy Award – Sara Courtney Baigorri – Ms. Courtney Baigorri, a partner with The Courtney Law Firm, is an exemplary child advocate diligently who has represented 19 children who were abused, abandoned, neglected, aging out of the foster care system and/or in contested custody cases.
 In one noteworthy case, she has been zealously advocating for her client, a victim of human sex trafficking, for nearly three years filing numerous motions and attending dozens of hearing and meetings.
 Ms. Courtney Baigorri has significantly impacted the life of this 18 year old victim trying to find her footing to live independently as a young adult.
 There have been many barriers to overcome for this young adult but she has found great comfort in knowing Ms. Courtney Baigorri is there to help her and advocate for her.

-Family Law Pro Bono Award – Maria Christina Gonzalez – A solo practitioner with offices in South Miami, Ms. Gonzalez formerly worked at Legal Aid as a Staff Attorney where she handled complex divorce, paternity, and temporary relative custody cases for indigent clients including vulnerable low-income women with children and families in need.
-Ms. Gonzalez, a diligent and dedicated attorney, continues to serve the voicless and has taken so many pro bono cases in her private practice over the past few years it is as if she were still a staff attorney in our office!
+Family Law Pro Bono Award – Maria Cristina Gonzalez – A sole practitioner with offices in South Miami, Ms. Gonzalez formerly worked at Legal Aid as a Staff Attorney where she handled complex divorce, paternity, and temporary relative custody cases for indigent clients including vulnerable low-income women with children and families in need.
+Ms. Gonzalez, a diligent and dedicated attorney, continues to serve the voiceless and has taken so many pro bono cases in her private practice over the past few years it is as if she were still a staff attorney in our office!

-Probate Pro Bono Award – Paul Stanton– A solo practitioner, Mr. Stanton has been a reliable volunteer for decades.
-In the past couple of years, he has taken on 14 Probate administration matters for a variety of indigent and low income individuals and families in need of assistance.
-Mr. Stanton and his colleagues in the Probate bar are true champions of justice for all.
+Probate Pro Bono Award – Paul Stanton– A sole practitioner, former Staff Attorney with the IRS and community leader, Mr. Stanton has been a reliable volunteer for decades.
+In the past couple of years alone, he has taken on 14 Probate administration matters for a variety of indigent and low income individuals and families in need of assistance.
+We salute Mr. Stanton and his firm and colleagues in the probate bar are true champions of justice for all for breaking poverty barriers to equal justice for all.

 Real Estate Pro Bono Award – Adrian Acosta– Mr. Acosta was born in Little Havana and practices criminal law, civil litigation, title services, and family law.
 Prior to co-founding Acosta & Lichter, P.A., he gained a wealth of experience working as a paralegal at one of Miami’s premier firms, honing his legal research skills under the supervision of one of Miami’s most skilled attorneys.
 After graduating law school, he joined the firm as an associate where he has been a consistent volunteer with PSB.
 A member of Class V of our Leadership Academy, Mr. Acosta has assisted many clients in preparation of Deeds in order to help with their various real estate needs.
 “I do pro bono work because it gives me a sense of purpose and makes me genuinely happy.
 The happiness that comes from my pro bono cases is contagious and affects others in a positive manner whether it is the clients, clerks or judges themselves.
 Not only do I get to help people I never met, I also get to make new friends and help others in their darkest times.”